 - Quote available from the sales team.

-Recruiters and talent acquisition teams are given as clear a picture as possible of each submitted candidate — which is no mean feat considering the 1 billion+ profiles and 1 million+ unique skills that Eightfold says it can analyze!
+Recruiters and hiring managers are given as clear a picture as possible of each submitted candidate — which is no mean feat considering the 1 billion+ profiles and 1 million+ unique skills that Eightfold says it can analyze!

 - Capability Dashboard empowers businesses to compare their workforce against competitors and spot talent opportunities.